psbleep/pod-store/README.md

     pod add <podcast-name> <rss feed url>

+Optionally podcasts can reverse the order episodes appear in the list (with the newest episode appearing last, and the oldest episode appearing first):

+    pod add -r <podcast-name> <rss feed url>

 You can list which podcasts in your store have new episodes, or list all podcasts in your store:

     pod ls